-Unable To Meet Its Obligations to Its Creditors:
+Unable To Meet Its Obligations to Its Creditors

-87. Section 77(b) of the 2011 Act provides that the Bank may present a petition for winding up if the credit institution is, or in the opinion of the Bank may be, unable to meet its obligations to its creditors.
-Although it does not appear that Rush is currently unable to meet its obligations to its creditors, the Bank believes, for the reasons set out in more detail below that Rush is at a material risk of such circumstances arising.

-- 88. Rush's management accounts as at 31 August 2016, show that total liabilities exceed total assets by €1.2 million.
-It should be noted that these figures do not take into account the adjustments arising from the Forensic Review carried out by GT save for the Car Draw adjustment of circa €0.45 million and

-.
-When the impact of the alleged misappropriation identified by GT is taken into account, Rush has an excess of total liabilities over total assets of €2.0 million. - 89.
+- 118. As set out above, one of the grounds for liquidation is that the credit institution is, or in the opinion of the Bank may be, unable to meet its obligations to its creditors.
+RES has set out below why it is of the view that, on balance, Rush is or may be unable to meet its obligations to its creditors. - 119.
+Rush's management accounts as at 31 August 2016, show that total liabilities exceed total assets by €1.2 million.
+It should be noted that these figures do not take into account the adjustments arising from the findings of the Forensic Review save for the Car Draw adjustment of circa €0.45 million and - When the remaining adjustments were taken into account, Rush has an excess of total liabilities over total assets of €2.0 million. - 120.
 The financial position and performance of Rush has deteriorated over the last five years: